Showing posts sorted by relevance for query treasure. Sort by date Show all posts

 Montezuma's Revenge

-Treasure In Cave was released in 2021 by Bülent Özgür for Silly Venture.
+Treasure in Cave was released in 2021 by Bülent Özgür for Silly Venture.
 It's a platformer developed in STOS for the Atari STe and appears to be a tribute to Montezuma's Revenge.
-It feels somewhat of a teaser because there are only five rooms.
-Not only that but I found bugs - my character managed to walk within the floors!
+It feels somewhat like a teaser because there are only five rooms.
+Not only that, but I found bugs - my character managed to walk within the floors!
 Also, the game fails to boot up on my Mega STe.
 Thankfully, my 2/4MB Atari STe running TOS 1.62 is fine.

-There are no docs so I presume it's modelled on the above.
-Hey, we might even be a distant relative to Panama Joe?
-Anyhow, the objective is easy, collect the coins in each cave as you venture deeper into the caverns.
-Uncomplicated gameplay works for me and I love the chance to play a version of this platformer.
+There are no docs, so I presume it's modelled on the above.
+Hey, we might even be a distant relative of Panama Joe?
+Anyhow, the objective is easy: collect the coins in each cave as you venture deeper into the caverns.
+Uncomplicated gameplay works for me, and I love the chance to play a version of this platformer.

 Let's start on a negative with a silly screenshot of his feet walking inside the floor...